CybexDex/RomeAPI/python/README.md

 # CYBEX ROME API Library

  The CYBEX ROME(Realtime Order Matching Engine) API library is designed to connect and trade on the exchange efficiently.
 Since Cybex is based on a decentralized blocchain, instead of logging in a session with passwords, all the API endpoints are public, but one would need his/her very own private key to sign a request for authentication.

+ Here we utilized a library *coincurve* with high performance C extension *secp256k1* to accelerate the signing process, approximately 5ms for one signature.
 This API library is inspired by CCXT, an extendable, easy to use, exchange connection library.

-It supports python and JavaScript.
+ We will try to get listed in *CCXT* in the coming future.

 ## Installation